ericgitangu/bets/README.md

 To use the application, follow these steps:

 1. Access the application at `http:/localhost:4000`
-2. Sign up or log in with Github to start viewing and participating in wagering BettingSystem
+2. Sign up or log in with Github to start viewing and participating in wagering Bets

 ## Overview